We are CATalyst - a catalyst for Best Practice Community Action Trapping, and everything TNR-related, in Ireland.

 We have developed the TNR Manual, and these supporting webpages, to provide a blueprint for creating a programme to help community cats and to motivate people in the community to support the project.

-How to Help Feral Cats is a Best Practice handbook, designed to be brief and portable, with the bulk of the supporting information easily accessible on these pages.
+How to Help Community Cats is a Best Practice handbook, designed to be brief and portable, with the bulk of the supporting information easily accessible on these pages.

 Originally produced as part of the collaborative CATalyst project, our TNR Manual for Ireland has been developed to present Best Practice guidelines for veteran and newbie trappers alike.
 Look out for our Best Practice boxes (like this one).